ifeanyiih/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 **7-islower.py**: a program that checks for lowercase character.
 **8-uppercase.py**: a function the prints strings in uppercase **9-print_last_digit.py**: a function that prints the last digit of a number.
+**10-add.py**: a function that adds two integers and returns the result.